kragen/derctuo/transaction-per-call.md

 until after the interrupt handler.

-Specifically with respect to screen updates, it would be useful to break up the screen repaint into three pieces: a top-half "push" that runs as part of input processing, which takes a small, bounded amount of time to ensure high input handling throughput to recover from overload conditions; a "pull" that runs as part of the vertical blanking interrupt or even the *horizontal* blanking interrupt, which is higher priority than input processing and also takes a bounded amount of time, and whose reason for being is to allow the top-half
+Specifically with respect to screen updates, it would be useful to break up the screen repaint into three pieces: a top-half “push” that runs as part of input processing, which takes a small, bounded amount of time to ensure high input handling throughput to recover from overload conditions; a “pull” that runs as part of the vertical blanking interrupt or even the *horizontal* blanking interrupt, which is higher priority than input processing and also takes a bounded amount of time, and whose reason for being is to allow the top-half